Dewalt-arch/pimpmyadlab/readme.md

    wget https://raw.githubusercontent.com/Dewalt-arch/pimpmyadlab/main/pimpmyadlab.ps1 -O pimpmyadlab.ps1

+   Once the script has been copied or downloaded to the vm this step is now not required

 - cd \to\where\you\saved\the\script
 - .\pimpmyadlab.ps1

 - You will be presented with a menu

  Lab build is 3 vms :